GANU1498/HTML/README.md

 # HTML
-Info about HTML tag that we use in our eveyday use Firstly HTML stands for Hyper-Text-Markup-Language.
+Information about HTML tag that we use in our eveyday use Firstly HTML stands for Hyper-Text-Markup-Language.
 HTML is the standard markup language for creating Web pages.HTML elements tell the browser how to display the content.
 A simple HTML code is Below:
+/*
 <!DOCTYPE html>
 <html>
 <head>